Tao Xie: Academic background

 Tao Xie earned his Ph.D. in Computer Science from the University of Washington in 2005, under the supervision of Professor David Notkin.
 He served as an Associate Professor in the Department of Computer Science at North Carolina State University until July 2013.
 He then joined the Department of Computer Science at the University of Illinois at Urbana-Champaign (UIUC) as a Professor and Willett Faculty Scholar.
 Currently, he is a Chair Professor and Chair of the Department of Software Science and Engineering in the School of Computer Science at Peking University.

 Research contributions

 Xie's work at the intersection of software engineering and artificial intelligence has led to advancements in intelligent software tools and educational platforms.
 He developed techniques to automate software testing, including test input generation, test oracles, and debugging assistance.
 Xie has also worked on systematic testing approaches like symbolic execution and concolic testing, which improve the thoroughness of testing processes.

 Awards and honors

 Xie has received awards from conferences including ACM SIGSOFT and IEEE.
-He is an IEEE Fellow and an ACM Distinguished Scientist.
+He is an IEEE Fellow and an ACM Fellow.